Since its release in December 2013, Divi has come a long way and you've surely already read reviews about it.

-But, as I use it and initiate beginners to its use, I can tell you its strengths and weaknesses with a lot of hindsight.
+But, as I use it and initiate beginners to use it, I can tell you its strengths and weaknesses with a lot of hindsight.

 First of all, Divi has one of the most generous licenses on the market.
 I'll say it over and over again.

-Whether for a single site or a very large number of sites, the investment pays for itself much faster than with competing solutions.
+Whether for a single website or a very large number of websites, the investment pays for itself much faster than with competing solutions.

 Install Divi: you're done.